Jram2001/BlogNest/README.md

 - Ensure both the frontend and backend servers are running simultaneously for full application functionality.
 - The frontend is configured to connect to the backend server automatically (hard-coded configuration).
-- Keep your Gemini API key secure and avoid exposing it in public repositories or version control systems.
 - If you encounter issues, check the console output for errors and ensure all dependencies are correctly installed.

 For additional support, refer to the project documentation or contact the development team.